trebisky/Zynq/README.md

 2. fsbl - the Xilinx fsbl code rearranged
 3. secret - the "secret" uart loader in the bootrom

-Also see my board specific Zynq projects:
+Also see my board specific Zynq project respositories:

 [EBAZ-4205](https://github.com/trebisky/ebaz4205_miner)